NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsK.clean.rst

 Num can also be used as a pointer to a user-defined keyboard table for countries which are not covered.
 Details are beyond the scope of this book.
-A desription of how to create new keyboard tables and languages appears in IQLR Volume 5 Issue 1 and 5.
+A description of how to create new keyboard tables and languages appears in IQLR Volume 5 Issue 1 and 5.

 **ST/QL NOTES**